 - Pre-2002 cases on which the statute of limitations might have expired

 - Randomly selected cases for a new method of testing for comparison with traditional testing methods.

-Among those first 2,000 kits tested, there were 473 hits in the DNA database, including hits linking to crimes committed in 23 other states and the District of Columbia.
-The Prosecutor’s Office identified 127 potential serial rapists and obtained 14 convictions.
+Among those first 2,000 kits tested in Detroit, there were 760 hits in the DNA database, including hits linking to crimes committed in 23 states and the District of Columbia.
+The Prosecutor’s Office identified 188 potential serial rapists and obtained 14 convictions.